 Based on the comparison between the 2010 and 2013 surveys of McDill Pond, it can be concluded that vegetative buffers falling into the '>5-15 ft' and '>15-35 ft' categories have increased.
 Additionally, there has been a decrease in buffer depths less than 5 feet.
 This demonstrates that vegetative buffers along the shoreland of McDill Pond have increased over the past three years.
 With the increase of buffers in the '>15-35 ft' category, lake property owners are increasing their compliance with county shoreland zoning ordinances.
 An interesting aspect of this is that the '>35 ft' category has decreased in total length of shoreline since the 2010 survey.
-This vegetative buffers greater than 35 feet inland have decreased.
+This may be a result of increased shoreland development on McDill Pond over the past three years, and thus vegetative buffers greater than 35 feet inland have decreased.